soaringjerry/Synap/README.md

 Admin quick path:
 - Create Scale → Basics + End‑to‑end Encryption (generate or upload a public key; locked after creation) + Consent (version, interactive confirmations, optional signature).
 Likert anchors are configured per item (add/edit) with presets (Agree 5/7, Frequency 5, Bipolar 7, Monopolar 5) or custom labels, and a “show numbers with labels” toggle.
-- Manage Scale → Share the participant link.
-With E2EE ON, server exposes only encrypted bundles; plaintext export happens locally in the browser (JSONL/CSV long|wide) with readable EN/ZH texts.
-With E2EE OFF, server CSV exports are available; use `consent_header=label_en|label_zh` to use labels as column names.
+- Manage → Items / Settings / Share & Results (new editor).
+Share & Results combines participant link copy, baseline analytics, and export options.
+When E2EE is ON you’ll see local JSONL/CSV decrypt buttons instead of server CSV; when E2EE is OFF the server long/wide/score CSV buttons return.
+Append `consent_header=label_en|label_zh` if you prefer consent columns to use readable labels.
 - Consent Markdown supports inline markers: [[CONSENT]] inserts all (options + signature), [[CONSENT1]]/[[CONSENT2]] insert grouped options, [[CONSENT:signature]] inserts signature only.
 If no marker is present, the interactive block is shown after the text.

 Security & Privacy snapshot: